-Taylor made his solo debut with the San Antonio Symphony at the age of 14 after winning a concerto competition, and he has since been soloist with numerous orchestras, performing the works of Dvorak, Haydn, Elgar, Shostakovich, Lalo, Boccherini, Saint-Saens and Brahms, among others.
+Mr. Taylor made his solo debut with the San Antonio Symphony at the age of fourteen as the winner of a concerto competition, and has since appeared as soloist with numerous orchestras, performing, among others, the works of Dvorak, Haydn, Elgar, Shostakovich, Lalo, Boccherini, Saint-Saens, and Brahms.

-Taylor is a frequent performer and teacher at music festivals, including the Festival der Zukunft in Ernen, Switzerland, Portland Chamber Music Festival, Shanghai International Music Festival, Aspen Music Festival, Mimir Chamber Music Festival, Mammoth Lakes Chamber Music Festival, Music Festival Santo Domingo, Michigan's Village Bach Festival and Music at Gretna in Pennsylvania, where he has made repeated appearances as a concerto soloist.
-Taylor has also served as principal cello of the Arizona Musicfest Orchestra since 2006.
+Mr. Taylor has taught and performed at music festivals around the world, including the Festival der Zukunft in Ernen, Switzerland, the Portland Chamber Music Festival, the Shanghai International Music Festival, the Aspen Music Festival, the Mimir Chamber Music Festival, the Mammoth Lakes Chamber Music Festival, Music Festival Santo Domingo, Michigan's Village Bach Festival, Music at Gretna in Pennsylvania, where he has made repeated appearances as a concerto soloist, and Arizona Musicfest, where he serves as principal cello.

 Mr. Taylor is a member of the faculty of DePaul University’s School of Music and acts as Consulting Artistic Director of Rush Hour Concerts, an organization committed to free public access to high-quality music (www.imfchicago.org).